tgross/blog.0x74696d.com/_posts/2013-06-18-falling-in-and-out-of-love-with-dynamodb.md

 ---
 layout: post
-title: "Falling In And Out Of Love with DynamoDB"
+title: "Falling In And Out Of Love with DynamoDB [talk]"
 category: talks, AWS
 ---